vinceallenvince/FloraJS/README.markdown

 # FloraJS: a JavaScript framework for rendering natural systems in a web browser.

-FloraJS is a JavaScript framework for exploring natural systems simulation.
+FloraJS is a JavaScript framework for simulating natural systems in a web browser.
 In Flora, the "world" is your web browser.
 DOM elements inhabit the world and behave according to rules meant to simulate a natural environment.
 You can find demos at http://www.florajs.com.

 The formulas driving a large part of Flora are adapted from Daniel Shiffman's 'The Nature of Code' at https://github.com/shiffman/The-Nature-of-Code.
 Inspiration also came from the writings of Valentino Braitenberg and Gary Flake.

 ## Simple System

 To setup a simple Flora system, reference the Flora .js file and the latest version of Modernizr from two script tags in the &lt;head&gt; of your document.
-Also, reference in the flora.css file.
+Also, reference the flora.css file.

 In the body, add a &lt;script&gt; tag and create a new Flora system.
 Pass the system a function that describes the elements in your world.